hasscontrol/hasscontrol/README.md

-light | Only turning on/off is supported, the rest like colour, brightness, etc. are not supported. lock | Both locking and unlocking are supported. cover | Both closing and opening the cover is supported. switch | Only turning on/off, energy consumption and standby mode are not supported. automation* | Can be turned on/off. scene* | Execution
+light | Only turning on/off is supported, the rest like colour, brightness, etc. are not supported. lock | Both locking and unlocking are supported. cover | Both closing and opening the cover is supported. fan | Turning on and off is supported.
+Changing speed is not. switch | Only turning on/off, energy consumption and standby mode are not supported. automation* | Can be turned on/off. scene* | Execution